 VKRP Reports

-VKRP includes a reporting system that provides detailed information about pre-kindergarten and kindergarten students’ skills in the fall and spring of each school year.
+VKRP includes a reporting system that provides detailed information about pre-kindergarten and kindergarten students’ skills in the fall, mid-year, and spring of each school year.

 Skills Included: